sockeqwe/website-old/_posts/2015-05-09-mosby-playbook.md

  ![MVP with Controller](/images/mosby/mvp-controller.png)

  I want to explain that with an example I already used in my previous blog post.
-In this example you you want to display a list of users queried from a database.
+In this example you want to display a list of users queried from a database.
 The action starts when the user clicks on the "load button".
 While querying the database (async) a ProgressBar is displayed and a ListView with the queried items afterwards.
 The workflow looks like this:

  ![MVP with Controller](/images/mosby/mvp-workflow.png)